trufflesuite/trufflesuite.com/src/tutorials/robust-smart-contracts-with-openzeppelin.md

    ![TutorialToken Wallet](/img/tutorials/open-zeppelin/oz-tutorialtoken-initial.png "TutorialToken wallet")

    Our basic dapp shows the TutorialToken balance of the selected account in MetaMask.
+If the balance is zero, try disabling Metamask and refreshing the page.

 1. Now we'll transfer some TutorialToken tokens to a different account.
 Ganache, when launched, lists 10 accounts.
 The first account has the token balance.
 Pick one of the other accounts (we recommend the second account) and enter it in the "Address" box, and also enter `2000` in the "Amount" field.